overhide/pay2my.app/howto/README.md

 Once the payment is made, you will see a new message.
-You can also click on the "token" in the "status" component to see your public ledger entries (orange arrow):
+You can also click on the "token" in the "status" component to see your ledger entries (orange arrow):

 ![refresh](https://overhide.github.io/pay2my.app/howto/assets/refresh.png)